Accommodus/NearestTransit/README.md

 - do `nim data` to download data files
 - do `nim test` to run the test programs
+- do `nim cli` to build the command line interface.
+Outputs to cli dir.

 ## *Note on Repository History*